 5. Thermal characterization parameter indicating the temperature difference between the package top and the junction temperature per JEDEC JESD51-2.
-When Greek letters are not available, the thermal characterization parameter is written as Psi-JT.
+When Greek letters are not available, the thermal characterization parameter is written as Psi-JT

-9 Case outline drawing, MCDS and MSL rating
+9 Case Outline Drawing, MCDS and MSL Rating

-9.1 Case outline drawing, MCDS and MSL information download
+9.1 Case Outline Drawing, MCDS and MSL Information Download

-NXP offers packaging, environmental and compliance information at www.nxp.com, both in the parametric tables and in the device information details.
-Select the package type hyperlink of the specific part number of interest or enter the part number in the search box and review the part details.
+Freescale offers Packaging, Environmental and Compliance information at www.freescale.com in the parametric tables and also in the device information details.
+Enter the part number in the search box and review the package information details of the specific part.
 The complete case outline drawing and the Material Composition Declaration Sheet (MCDS), following the IPC-1752 reporting format, can be downloaded as a PDF file.
-Information on product specific moisture sensitivity level (MSL) is also available in the part details.
+Information on product specific Moisture Sensitivity Level (MSL) is also available in the part details.

-9.2 Moisture sensitivity level
+9.2 Moisture Sensitivity Level

-The moisture sensitivity level (MSL) indicates the floor life of the component and its storage conditions and handling precautions after the original container has been opened.
-The permissible time (from opening the moisture barrier bag until the final soldering process) a component can remain outside the moisture barrier bag is a measure of the sensitivity of the component to ambient humidity.
+The MSL indicates the floor life of the component and its storage conditions and handling precautions after the original container has been opened.
+The permissible time (from opening the moisture barrier bag until the final soldering process) that a component can remain outside the moisture barrier bag is a measure of the sensitivity of the component to ambient humidity.

 In many cases, moisture absorption leads to moisture concentrations in the component that are high enough to damage the package during the reflow process.
 The expansion of trapped moisture can result in interfacial separation, known as delamination, of the mold compound from the die or lead-frame, wire bond damage, die damage, and internal cracks.
-In the most severe cases, the component bulges and pops, known as the "popcorn" effect.
+In the most severe cases the component will bulge and pop, known as the "popcorn" effect.

-Moisture-sensitive components must be dried and sealed in a moisture barrier antistatic bag with a desiccant and a moisture indicator card.
-The antistatic bag must be vacuum sealed according to IPC/JEDEC J-STD-033 and the component must not be removed until immediately prior to assembly to the PCB.
+Thus it is necessary to dry moisture-sensitive components, to seal them in a moisture barrier antistatic bag with a desiccant and a moisture indicator card which is vacuum sealed according to IPC/JEDEC J-STD-033, and only remove them immediately prior to assembly to the PCB.

-Table 6 presents the MSL definitions per IPC/JEDEC's J-STD-20.
-Refer to the "Moisture Sensitivity Caution Label" on the packing material, containing information about the moisture sensitivity level of NXP products.
-Components must be mounted and reflowed within the allowable period of time (floor life out of the bag), and the maximum reflow temperature which must not be exceeded during board assembly at the customer's facility.
+Table 6 presents the MSL definitions per IPC/JEDEC J-STD-20.
+Refer to the "Moisture Sensitivity Caution Label" on the packing material, which contains information about the moisture sensitivity level of Freescale products.
+Components must be mounted and reflowed within the allowable period of time (floor life out of the bag), and the maximum reflow temperature that shall not be exceeded during board assembly at the customer's facility.